nuald/simple-web-benchmark/README.md

     $ docker run -it --rm -v $(pwd):/src --network="host" simple-web-benchmark

+There is a `Makefile` that could be used to simlify Docker usage:

+ - `make build` (build the image);
+ - `make shell` (enter the shell in the image).

+Please note that the `make shell` rule requires `cpupower` utility installed that is invoked with `sudo` to set cpufreq's performance governon (it runs the CPU at the maximum frequence to eliminate throttling issues).

 ### Automation

-Please use the Rust program to run all tests automatically:
+Please use the Rust program to run the tests automatically:

     USAGE:
         cargo run --manifest-path suite/Cargo.toml -- [FLAGS] [OPTIONS] <lang>...